nneil/stmbl-notes/firmware-flashing-dfu-windows.md

-Flashing STMBL firmware via USB DFU using ST DfuSe under Windows
+# STMBL firmware flashing via USB DFU using ST DfuSe under Windows
 - Download `f3dfu.bin` and `hvf3.bin` from https://github.com/rene-dev/stmbl/releases
 - Download `DfuSe Utility` from http://www.st.com/en/development-tools/stsw-stm32080.html
 note that that ST refer to it by serveal differeent names.
 This package contains the GUI utility as well as the required device driver.